mlsys-seo/ooo-backprop/README.md

 cd byteps
 python3 setup.py install
 ```
-If you want to get more information about installation, please go to [BytePS repository](https://github.com/bytedance/byteps).
+For package dependencies and more detailed installation information, please go to [BytePS repository](https://github.com/bytedance/byteps).

 ## Repository Location for each set of experiments